 Not Thinking about Atmosphere

 Painting your interior has a number of practical and cosmetic benefits, but one that can be overlooked by DIY painters is how far it goes in helping you define the feel or atmosphere of a room.
 So it’s not just about picking out colours that look good or that you like, it’s also important to think about what the purpose of the room is and how you want people to feel when they’re in it.
-Some colours, for example, light blues, creams and some yellows are particularly effective in bathrooms for example.
+Some colours, for example, light blues, creams and some yellows are particularly effective in bathrooms.
 Darker shades may be appropriate in living rooms to help people unwind and relax.

 Consider how the colours combine with your furniture and the amount of sunlight in the room too!

 Using More Colours than is Optimal

 Another common mistake is to get overly cute and trying to do too much with the colours you’ve selected and gone a little overboard.
 A colour palette will generally include 3-4 different shades, any more and you risk having the room look cluttered and uncomfortable.
 There are always exceptions to the rule but this is a good standard to go off of.

 Choosing Colours that Don’t Suit

 This is a simple one, but all too often you’ll see homeowners trying to invent their own colour palette and a lot of the time it simply doesn’t work.
 There are a time and a place for experimenting, and you don’t want to play it too safe, but generally, we’d recommend following a colour scheme that you’ve seen used before, or has recommended before.
 Search online and you can find a host of palettes with colours that work together really well.
 It’s also a good idea to ask the retailer for their suggestions when buying your paint.